 I won’t deny that some teachers are biased in the PSLE Science exam.
 We, humans, are naturally biased when doing things, and that includes marking your child’s most important Science paper of their lives (so far).

 But no, they are not random or subject to the teacher’s whim.

 Also Read —>> chemistry tuition JC

 Teachers have guidelines and standards to follow, and Science keywords to look out for.
 To give out good marks to a student, a teacher looks for two things.

 The two things teachers look for:

-Note the words at the start “State” and “Define”,which are important keywords Primary 6 students often miss for Science PSLE, hence losing out marks.
+Note the words at the start “State” and “Define”, which are important keywords Primary 6 students often miss for Science PSLE, hence losing out marks.
 Generally, state and define are testing lower level skills, which most students really will not have trouble with, if they pay some attention in class and revise before the exam to some degree.
-These questions form up approximately 60-65% of the paper, to allow students who are weaker to try to at least pass, barring too many careless mistakes or slips in wording of their answers.
+These questions form up approximately 60-65% of the paper, to allow students who are weaker to try to at least pass, barring too many careless mistakes or slips in the wording of their answers.

-The second thing the teacher looks out for is : The ability to answer high-order thinking skill questions, which requires them to apply the principles and concepts, will give them the extra leverage to score an A or higher.
+The second thing the teacher looks out for is The ability to answer high-order thinking skill questions, which requires them to apply the principles and concepts, which will give them the extra leverage to score an A or higher.
 Now, this is actually the one that stops most students from getting the A they so desperately want for the PSLE.
 Higher-order thinking skill questions are questions which cannot be answered by the student simply regurgitating what they remember from their lessons and homework – it actually requires them to THINK.